 Cadets who qualify for graduation with a mechanical engineering major from USMA will demonstrate:

-An ability to design and conduct experiments, as well as to analyze and interpret data to support the mechanical engineering design or problem solving process.
+(b) an ability to design and conduct experiments, as well as to analyze and interpret data

-An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+(k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 ABET Mechanical Engineering Program Educational Objectives

-Educational Objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
+Program Educational Objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.